Evaluating and diagnosing damage to the nervous system is complicated and complex.

 detailed images of any part of the body, including bones, muscles, fat, and organs.

-more detailed than general X-rays.
+CT scans are more detailed than general X-rays.
+They are used to diagnose disorders

-attached to the scalp.
+to the scalp.

-and a computer to produce detailed images of organs and structures within the body.
+detailed images of organs and structures within the body.
+MRI creates images with

 Electrodiagnostic tests, such as electromyography (EMG) and nerve conduction velocity

-are inserted into the muscle, or placed on the skin overlying a muscle or muscle group,
+are inserted into the muscle or placed on the skin overlying a muscle or muscle group.

-and electrical activity and muscle response are recorded.
+Electrical activity and muscle response are recorded.

-Spinal tap (also called a lumbar puncture).
-A special needle is placed into the lower back, into the spinal
+Spinal tap (lumbar puncture).
+During this test, a special needle is placed into the lower back, into the spinal

 canal.
-This is the area around the spinal cord.
-The pressure in the spinal canal and brain can then be
+This is the area around the spinal cord and nerves.
+The pressure in the spinal

-testing to determine if there is an infection or other
+can be removed and sent for testing to find out if there is an infection or other

 problems.
 CSF is the fluid that bathes the brain and spinal cord.